 Help us understand experiences of pre-hospital ambulance care for Māori

-We would like to understand the experiences of Māori who received care from St John Ambulance staff for heart symptoms (chest pain, shortness of breath, racing heart) between January 2018 and December 2020, and/or their whānau.
+We would like to understand the experiences of Māori who received care from St John Ambulance staff for heart symptoms (chest pain, shortness of breath, racing heart) in the Auckland or Northland region between January 2018 and January 2024, and/or their whānau.

 It involves a 30-60 minute interview with a researcher either in person, over the phone or by Zoom.